 - Phi Alpha Theta international honor society recognizies students with high academic achievement in History.

 - Phi Eta Sigma recognizies freshmen scholarship.
 Founded in 1923, Phi Eta Sigma is the nation’s oldest and largest, all-discipline honor’s society for first-year students.
 To be eligible for induction, students must have a cumulative GPA of at least 3.5 and they must rank in the upper 20% of their class during their first year at Pitt-Johnstown.
-There are currently over 370 chapters and over 1 million inductees since the fraternity’s founding year.
+There are currently over 370 chapters and more than 1 million inductees.
 Along with membership, undergraduate and graduate students alike may apply for scholarships or earn awards through the fraternity furthering their careers as members.